Jenish-Dhanani/Next-Food-Store/backend/README.md

-## To Run Frontend
+## To Run Backend

-1. Go to the frontend directory and run the following command to install the required dependency:
+1. Go to the backend directory and run the following command to install the required dependency:

    ```bash
    npm install